 Artist in Residence: Franz Rodenkirchen

-From May to October of this year, script consultant Franz Rodenkirchen will be Artist in Residence at the Netherlands Film Academy and its master’s department.
-In that period he will conduct research into the challenges that face traditional script writing.
+From May to October 2013, script consultant Franz Rodenkirchen has been Artist in Residence at the Netherlands Film Academy and its master’s department.
+In that period he has conducted research into the challenges that face traditional script writing.

 The landscape of filmmaking is changing rapidly.
 Fuelled by decreasing funding opportunities, an increased need for film projects to define their core audience and shifting modes of consumption, filmmakers, especially the so-called Arthouse or independent scene, are facing many challenges to turn their projects into films.
 At the same time there are shifts in the traditional fields of filmmaking, with people from a Fine Arts background venturing into fiction film and more classical filmmakers looking for alternative channels (often web-based) to connect with an audience.
 Despite all those challenges, the way film projects are evaluated and eventually funded still very much hinges on a traditional idea of scriptwriting.
 Every filmmaker who plans to make a feature-length fiction film needs to apply for money with a diverse array of funding bodies that require a standard-length script.
 Yet there appear to be more and more filmmakers who find their film projects unfitting for the traditional evaluation process.
 Maybe even more challenging is the question: how to write something that is essentially meant to communicate visually?

-In his residency Franz Rodenkirchen will take these observations, which stem from his work as a script consultant for many European art house films, as a starting point for his research period.
-During this period Rodenkirchen will form a research group with a select group of students, he will tutor individual master students who work on developing alternative forms of cinematic narration and give classes on issues relating to his research subject.
+In his residency Franz Rodenkirchen has taken these observations, which stem from his work as a script consultant for many European art house films, as a starting point for his research period.
+During this period Rodenkirchen has formed a research group with a select group of students, he has tutored individual master students who work on developing alternative forms of cinematic narration and given classes on issues relating to his research subject.